k-janssens/SmartEVSE-3/README.md

 If you are not using the webserver /update endpoint:
 * Upload via USB configured in platformio.ini: platformio run --target upload

-# Known bugs

-* Wifi does not (always?) reconnect after losing connection; disabling and re-enabling wifi re-establishes connection.
-There seems to be an extremely hard to find bug in the ESPAsyncWiFiManager that causes this.